 Previous Team: Los Angeles

-Before joining the Lakers, Walton was an assistant coach with the Golden State Warriors from 2014-15 to 2015-16.
+Before joining the Lakers, Walton was an assistant coach with the Golden State Warriors from 2014 to 2016.
 During his time with the team, they appeared in consecutive NBA Finals and won the NBA Championship in 2015.
-He received Western Conference Coach of the Month honors (October/November 2015) while serving as interim head coach in Steve Kerr’s absence and leading the Warriors to a 39-4 start for the 2015-16 season, including winning the first 24 games, an NBA record.
+He received Western Conference Coach of the Month honors (November 2015) after serving as interim head coach in Steve Kerr’s absence and leading the Warriors to a 39-4 start for the 2015-16 season, including winning the first 24 games, an NBA record.
 Prior to joining the Warriors coaching ranks, he served as a player development coach for the Lakers G-League affiliate, the South Bay Lakers, in the 2013-14 season.
 He also served as an assistant coach at the University of Memphis during the 2011 NBA lockout.

-Walton and his wife Bre are the parents of son Lawson and daughter Landen.
+Walton and his wife Bre, who he met at Arizona where she was a standout volleyball player, are the parents of son Lawson and daughter Landen.